-The History of Smokable Herbs
+The Amizing History of Smoking Herbs - Choose Your Own Smokable Herbs

 Humans have been using smoke produced from burning medicinal herbs for pleasure and curative purposes since the dawn of history.
 The culture of smoking, specifically the smoking of herbs for medical purposes has evolved over time as part of different traditional healing methods.
 There is abundant evidence of various cultures in which smoking herbs was an integral part of the healing process.
 From Darius, King of Persia, in the 5th century BCE, via traditional healing practices in South America, to the great 10th century Muslim healer Avicenna who described the smoking of medicinal herbs in his book "The Canon of Medicine".

-Combining Herbal Blends Medical Methods
+Combining Herbal Smoking Blends Medical Methods

 The smoking of herbs was developed into an organized method by Indian healers who developed the traditional India medicine ("Ayurveda").
 This 4000-year old method describes various uses of herbs and emphasizes the special qualities in using them for smoking: "…smoking the herbs enhances and realizes their qualities…".
 According to the Ayurveda tradition, besides inhaling the active substances found in the herb, by smoking it we release its energy of light and transfer it to the smoker.
 The inhaled smoke bonds with the prana (= ch'i = lifeforce) which carries the herb's healing potential to any part of the body or soul towards which we may focus deep healing intentions.